rafaabc/junit/README.md

 <p align="justify"> Framework to test in the unity layer.</p>

-<p align="justify"> I built a class to calculate the Body Mass Index (BMI) and a test
+<p align="justify"> To practice this I built a class to calculate the Body Mass Index (BMI) and a test
 class to test the methods of retrieving a result based on a size and a weight of a person.</p>